ACLs, Filtering, NAC, Hardening, and Key Management

 ACL Decision Points

-An access control list filters traffic by attributes such as source IP, destination IP, protocol, port, interface, and direction.
-Many ACLs use top-down first-match logic.
-Rule order matters.
+An access control list (ACL) filters traffic by source IP, destination IP, protocol, port, interface, and direction.
+Many ACLs use top-down first-match logic, so rule order matters.

 ACL design itemPractical guidance